hyperspy/hyperspy/doc/user_guide/mva.rst

    `scikit-learn <https://scikit-learn.org/>`_ while ``FastICA, JADE, CuBICA, TDSEP`` require the `Modular toolkit for Data Processing (MDP) <http://mdp-toolkit.sourceforge.net/>`_.

-.. _mva.orthomax
+.. _mva.orthomax:

 Orthomax
 --------

 Orthomax rotations are a statistical technique used to clarify and highlight the relationship among factors, by adjusting the coordinates of PCA results.
-The most common approach is known as `"varimax" <https://en.wikipedia.org/wiki/Varimax_rotation`_, which intended to maximize the variance shared among the components while preserving orthogonality.
+The most common approach is known as `"varimax" <https://en.wikipedia.org/wiki/Varimax_rotation>`_, which intended to maximize the variance shared among the components while preserving orthogonality.
 The results of an orthomax rotation following PCA are often "simpler" to interpret than just PCA, since each componenthas a more discrete contribution to the data.